EZ Do Dance: Pretty Rhythm versions

-The Japanese girl group Prizmmy released a cover version of "EZ Do Dance" as ist eighth single on July 24, 2013, in a collaboration between Avex Pictures and the Pretty Rhythm franchise to honor TRF's 20th anniversary.
+The Japanese girl group Prizmmy released a cover version of "EZ Do Dance" as its eighth single on July 24, 2013, in a collaboration between Avex Pictures and the Pretty Rhythm franchise to honor TRF's 20th anniversary.
 It was the second opening theme song to the anime series Pretty Rhythm: Rainbow Live.
 The single charted at #84 on the Oricon Weekly Singles Chart.

 Following the release, "EZ Do Dance" has continued to be used in the Pretty Rhythm franchise, especially in the King of Prism spin-offs.
 The song was covered by DJ Coo (voiced by Shotaro Morikubo) under the title "EZ Do Dance (DJ Coo ver.)", the character being based on DJ Koo from TRF.

 A remix of the song, titled "EZ Do Dance (K.O.P.
 Mix)", was used in the 2016 anime film King of Prism by Pretty Rhythm as a battle song between Kazuki Nishina (voiced by Toshiki Masuda) and Alexander Yamato (voiced by Shunsuke Takeuchi).
 The song was also performed in the stage adaptation King of Prism: Over the Sunshine!, where it was performed by Takuto Omi as Kazuki and Spi as Alexander.

 A reprise titled "EZ Do Dance (Thunder Storm ver.)" appeared in the sequel film, King of Prism: Pride the Hero, where it was performed by the characters Taiga Kougami (voiced by Tasuku Hatanaka) and Alexander Yamato (voiced by Shunsuke Takeuchi).

 As an April Fool's joke in 2019, Buster Bros!!! from the multimedia project Hypnosis Mic: Division Rap Battle released a parody of the song titled "EZ Do Rap" as a "diss track" to the King of Prism anime series, which received over 100,000 retweets on Twitter.